smthbrothrjdev/wargaming-course/src/pages/examples/interaction_2.md

 - **2.3.1**: What **network architecture** will link NATO sensors and shooters in real time?
 - **2.3.2**: What **AI battle management systems** will automate sensor fusion and weapon cueing?
 - **2.3.3**: What **interoperability rules and ROE** enable multinational coordination and engagement at scale?
+- **2.3.4**: How does introduction of new capabilities integrate into existing C2 and orgazational Battle Management infrastucture.

 **Essential Question 2:** **How can NATO effectively integrate a network of sensors and shooters to counter mass drone attacks and other aerial threats under the EFDL concept?**